tonmoykumarsen/tonmoykumarsen/README.md

 ---

 ### 🚀 About Me
-🔹 I'm a Web Developer specializing in **Laravel, PHP,Bootstrap, Jquery and Javascript**.
+🔹 I'm a Web Developer specializing in **React, Laravel, PHP,Bootstrap & Tailwind and Javascript**.
 🔹 I enjoy building modern, responsive, and scalable applications.
 🔹 Passionate about **learning new technologies** and improving my **coding skills**.